Application to study away

 Travelling scholarships are offered by Melbourne Scholarships.
 For more information please visit the Scholarships website.

-The Faculty of Arts offers a range of scholarships and prizes to research students, including the Graduate Research in Arts Travel scheme (GRATS) and PhD Fieldwork Grant scheme.
+The Faculty of Arts offers a range of scholarships and prizes to research students, including the Graduate Research in Arts Travel scheme (GRATS), Faculty of Arts Graduate Research International Grant, and PhD Fieldwork Grant scheme.
 For more information please see the Faculty of Arts Scholarships and Prizes web page.
 To obtain support from the Asia Institute applicants must submit their applications to the Team Leader, Academic Programs (Asia Institute) for assessment by the Research and Research Training (R&RT) Committee.

 Please take into consideration the Faculty due dates.
 Your application must be approved by the Asia Institute Committee before it can be submitted to the Faculty.

-Please note: all applicants for the GRATS and PhD Fieldwork funding must show support from the Asia Institute.
+Please note: All applicants for the GRATS and PhD Fieldwork Grant Scheme funding must show support from the Asia Institute.

 Asia Institute funding

-Funding is available from the Asia Institute Postgraduate Support Fund.
-PhD candidates may apply for up to $3,000 and Masters by Research candidates up to $1000 during their candidature.
+Funding is available from the Asia Institute Graduate Support Fund.
+Doctor of Philosophy (Arts) candidates may apply for up to $3,000 and Masters by Research candidates up to $1000 during their candidature.
 The following criteria apply:

 - applications must be related to research or fieldwork tasks

-- an applicant must be a confirmed PhD OR Masters by Research candidate prior to lodging an application and the commencement of the activity
+- an applicant must be a confirmed Doctor of Philosophy (Arts) OR Masters by Research candidate prior to lodging an application and the commencement of the activity

 - applicants must have written support from their principal supervisor